ioos/bio_data_guide/datasets/TPWD_HARC_BagSeine/TPWD_HARC_BagSeine_OBISENV.md

 BagSeine <- read.csv("https://www.sciencebase.gov/catalog/file/get/53a887f4e4b075096c60cfdd?f=__disk__6e%2F6a%2F67%2F6e6a678c41cf928e025fd30339789cc8b893a815&allowOpen=true", stringsAsFactors=FALSE, strip.white = TRUE)
 ```

-Note that if not already done you'll need to run the TPWD_Taxonomy.R script to get the taxaList file squared away or load the taxonomy file to the World Register of Marine Species Taxon Match Tool https://www.marinespecies.org/aphia.php?p=match
+Note that if not already done you'll need to run the [TPWD_Taxonomy.R](https://www.sciencebase.gov/catalog/file/get/53a887f4e4b075096c60cfdd?f=__disk__ab%2F6e%2Ff8%2Fab6ef8426ea328cb6c54d13ee7b6b7ce791d23f8) script to get the taxaList file squared away or load the taxonomy file to the World Register of Marine Species Taxon Match Tool https://www.marinespecies.org/aphia.php?p=match

+### Event file

-To start we will create the Darwin Core Event file.
+To start we will create the Darwin Core **Event** file.
 This is the file that will have all the information about the sampling event such as date, location, depth, sampling protocol.
 Basically anything about the cruise or the way the sampling was done will go in this file.
 You can see all the Darwin Core terms that are part of the event file here http://tools.gbif.org/dwca-validator/extension.do?id=dwc:Event.

 The original format for these TPWD HARC files has all of the information associated as the event in the first approximately 50 columns and then all of the information about the occurrence (species) as columns for each species.
 We will need to start by limiting to the event information only.
 ```r